 Cinnamon is often an ingredient in toothpaste, mouthwash, and other oral hygiene products because it helps kill the bacteria that causes tooth decay and gum disease.
 And with cinnamon’s anti-inflammatory action, inflammations of the throat and pharynx may be relieved through its use.

-And that last action - anti-inflammatory - is the major reason why I add to my cereal cinnamon with ginger every day.
+And that last action – anti-inflammatory – is the major reason why I add to my cereal cinnamon with ginger every day.
 All the anti-inflammatory power I can get to keep arthritis at bay!
-However, if you have heard about the remedy of honey and cinnamon mixture for arthritis pain (that passed around the Internet), I am sorry to tell you... but read this.
+However, if you have heard about the remedy of honey and cinnamon mixture for arthritis pain (that passed around the Internet), I am sorry to tell you… but the Copenhagen University who is cited for doing the research that proves the validity of the remedy has consistently denied ever doing that research.